 Plants help make a house a home, and carefully selected plants in a bedroom can aid a good night’s sleep.
 Some greenery releases soothing aromas that encourage slumber, while a handful of plants also improve the air quality in a bedroom.

 The best oxygen-producing plants for bedrooms include spider plants, peace lilies, aloe vera, snake plants, rubber plants, golden pothos, areca palms, money plants, tulsi plants, and gardenias.
-As well as being the best indoor plants for bedroom air quality, these plants look beautiful.

 Not all air-purifying plants for a bedroom are size-appropriate, and some are higher maintenance than others.
 Find the ideal addition and you’ll sleep and breathe easier.